scuba-illinois/mp-1-modeling/README.md

-# MP1: Modeling Moderation Decisions (Due: 11:59pm on Sep 10, 2025)
+# MP-1: Modeling Moderation Decisions (Due: 11:59pm on Sep 10, 2025)

 This repository contains the instructions and necessary resources for the first mini-project of the semester!

 ## Overview

 Moderators of online communities like Reddit are often weighed down by the manual task of sifting through massive amounts of user-generated content to pick out instances of norm violations.
-Researchers are often trying to build tools and models that can speed up the process of removing harmful content and potentially prevent further violations.
+Researchers are often trying to build tools and models that can help triage harmful content for moderators and potentially prevent further violations.
 However, because Reddit allows its communities to institute their own rules, if you look from one community to another you might find that completely different behavior is considered norm-violating.
 From this flexibility comes the challenge of building helpful models of norm-violating content that can effectively assist moderators across the platform with their duties.

-With this nuance in mind, your task is to *train a model to predict whether a comment would be removed by the moderators of its community*.
+With this nuance in mind, you have two tasks:

+**Task 1:** *train ML models to predict whether a comment would be removed by the moderators of its community*.
+As indicated in the report template, use cross validation and report the model performance.
+You will be evaluated based on your predictions on a hidden test set.

+**Task 2:** *train a global Science model and 3 individual community models for r/science, r/Futurology, and r/askscience.* You will be evaluated on your written analysis comparing the performance of these models on a validation set.

 ## Data